pghvlaans/sbotools/man-md/sboinstall.1.md

 **-q\|\--reverse-rebuild**

 Rebuild the reverse dependencies for the requested SlackBuilds.
 The build queue also includes any missing dependencies for those scripts.
-If run with **\--nointeractive**, any saved build options are used again.
 Incompatible with **\--compat32**, **\--norequirements**, **\--use-template** and **\--mass-rebuild**.